 I appreciate the creative color options, which let you personalize your bike without compromising on strength.
 The top-lock system ensures a secure connection, making it reliable on every ride.
 The two upper fasteners are fully braced to the bottom stem clamps and reduce uneven clamping.

 The CNC stem body ensures outstanding stiffness for the widest and burliest rides.
-The stem length variations also offer four sizes with 31.8 diameters for a more direct steering response.
+The stem length variations also offer five sizes with 35mm clamp diameter for a more direct steering response.

 Finally, the 0-degree angle of the stem allows you to enjoy the adventures of more aggressive rides.